 If you have stomach pain after taking Tetralysal, rest and relaxation can help.
 For example, placing a hot water bottle on your stomach may help; just remember to cover the hot water bottle with a towel when placing it next to your skin to avoid burning yourself.

 Over-the-counter medications such as paracetamol and ibuprofen are safe to take at the same time as Tetralysal.
-If you have a headache, it’s fine to take a safe amount paracetamol or ibuprofen (always follow the instructions as described on the packet).
+If you have a headache, it’s fine to take a safe amount of paracetamol or ibuprofen (always follow the instructions as described in the packet).

 As a rule, you should not combine Tetralysal and alcohol if you find that the medication is causing you headaches.

 Can lymecycline cause depression?